 This will be determined by satisfactory academic and/or clinical performance and successful completion of the course.
-Faculty will maintain a record of advisement with
+Faculty will maintain a record of advisement with the student including compliance with faculty recommendations.

 S3.2.2 Academic Jeopardy

 A student is placed on Academic Jeopardy status for any of the following circumstances: